Affiliates

 When and how do you get paid?

-Note that I reserve the right to withhold commissions for a reasonable amount of time if there seems to be anything odd about the payments (e.g., fraud alerts or other red flags with the payments).
+Note that I reserve the right to withhold commissions for a reasonable amount of time if there seems to be something odd about the payments (e.g., fraud alerts or other red flags with the payments).
 You will hear if this is happening with an explanation of what’s going on.
-This has never happened meaningfully affected commission payments, so it’s very unlikely to happen in the future, either.
+This has never meaningfully affected commission payments, so it’s very unlikely to happen in the future, either.

 Also, if we don’t know each other well, the first commission payment may be delayed.
 That’s almost exclusively a concern if there are very few sales of digital products or certain concerning patterns appear in the purchases.
 Don’t worry though, you will get your payment in full—just with a small delay.
 And I’ll keep you up to date if anything like this happens.
 This, too, has never happened and almost certainly won’t ever happen.